steamerjs/steamer-browserutils/README.md

 ```

 ### Customized library
 If you hope to customized certain types of APIs.
-For example, if you hope to exclude `url` and `type` APIs, you can modify gulpfile.js like by commenting `url` and `type` keys of `mapping` object; Then run `gulp`, you will get a customized version.
+For example, if you hope to exclude `url` and `type` APIs, you can modify gulpfile.js by commenting `url` and `type` keys of `mapping` object; Then run `gulp`, you will get a customized version.

 ```
 var mapping = {